-Wandering around the southern parts of Africa we found our way to Mozambique.
 Nobody ever talks about Mozambique.
 You don’t hear about it in the news.
 The country does virtually no advertising and I bet you never met any Mozambicans.
 Well, you are not alone.
 This country has bigger fish to fry before it enters the ranks of the major tourist destinations.
 Mozambique is one of the poorest and least developed countries on earth.
 Only now is Mozambique emerging from four centuries of Portuguese colonization, the legacy of slavery and a brutal civil war that lasted from 1977 to 1992.
 The country has remained politically stable since 1992 after peaceful elections.
 This stability, along with the country’s natural beauty, has encouraged a small but growing tourism trade.
 The world should start hearing more about Mozambique’s charm and attractions in the years to come especially the sandy, pristine beaches of Mozambique.

-We headed to the south east coast of Inhambane Province where rumor had it the beaches were exceptional.
-There is a sting of mid-range hotels there that cater to travelers that just want to chill on a beautiful beach, explore the area, sample the fresh seafood and get to know the local people.
+We headed to the south-east coast of Inhambane Province where rumor had it the beaches were exceptional.
+There is a string of mid-range hotels there that cater to travelers that just want to chill on a beautiful beach, explore the area, sample the fresh seafood and get to know the local people.

-There is plenty to do in Inhambane.
-The backwaters are ideal for a motor boat ride to explore the villages deep in-country.
+There is plenty to do in Inhambane lounging on the beaches.
+The backwaters are ideal for a motorboat ride to explore the villages deep in-country.
 These can also be reached by horses rented at the hotels for a reasonable fee.
 Most of the villagers have transitioned from subsistence farming to working in the developing hotel industry.
 There was a school being built in one of the villages we arrived at.
 It was being partially funded by the local hotels and the odd travelers like us that wandered by.
 A donation goes a long way to help build the school and buy the necessary school supplies.

 One of the most interesting things to do in Inhambane is to explore the abandoned Portuguese forts.
 As far back the 3rd century BCE the Indian Ocean supported a wide, busy and flourishing network of trading routes stretching from East Africa, India, the Arabian Peninsula and China.
 Merchants traded spices, silks, salt, timber and many other commodities.
 Beginning in the 1500s, the European explorers staked claims in these waters, initiated other routes and the traffic in the Indian Ocean declined.
 Its hard to imagine these fortresses, now abandoned, were beehives of commercial activity not so long ago.